4d/docs/website/translated_docs/pt/FormObjects/checkbox_overview.md

 ### Three-States check box

-Check box objects with style [Regular](checkbox_overview.md#regular) and [Flat](checkbox_overview.md#flat) accept a third state.
+Os objetos caixa de seleção de estilo [Clássico](checkbox_overview.md#regular) y [Plano](checkbox_overview.md#flat) aceitam um terceiro estado.
 This third state is an intermediate status, which is generally used for display purposes.
 For example, it allows indicating that a property is present in a selection of objects, but not in each object of the selection.

 ![](assets/en/FormObjects/checkbox_3states.png)